JeanPec/quadric-frontend-challenge/frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run prettier`

+Launch the command prettier -check to check if there are format issues in your code

+### `npm run prettier:fix`

+Launch the command prettier -fix fix formatiing issues found by prettier

 ### `npm run build`

 Builds the app for production to the `build` folder.\